Soldier Boy: The Boys (2019–present)

 After Soldier Boy informs Butcher and Hughie of the revelation that he is Homelander's father, the two, and later the rest of the Boys and Maeve, become concerned that he and Homelander will team up.
-He tells Butcher of his own privileged background, starkly contrasting with the more humble original story developed by Vought, which allowed him to enter Frederick Vought's Compound V trials; his father, a prominent steel magnate, neglected him and regarded him as a disappointment, disowning him and his new superhero persona as he had not earned his superpowers himself.
+He tells Butcher of his own privileged background, starkly contrasting with the humble original story developed by Vought, which allowed him to enter Frederick Vought's Compound V trials.
+Soldier Boy's father, a prominent steel magnate, neglected him and regarded him as a disappointment, disowning him and his new superhero persona as he had not earned his superpowers himself.
 Soldier Boy, Butcher, and Maeve go to Seven Tower to fight Homelander and Black Noir, detaining the Boys in a disused safe at the Flatiron Building.
-However, Homelander, having earlier killed Noir (for keeping his parentage secret) and retrieved Ryan, attempts to connect with Soldier Boy, saying that they and Ryan could be a family.
+However, Homelander, having earlier killed Noir (for keeping his parentage secret) and retrieved Ryan, attempts to connect with Soldier Boy saying that they and Ryan could be a family.
 After Soldier Boy disowns Homelander as weak, damaged, attention-seeking, and a disappointment, he attempts to blast him and fulfill his agreement with Butcher.
-However, after Ryan lasers Soldier Boy to stop him from attacking Homelander, and Soldier Boy makes the mistake of striking Ryan in retaliation, he ends up fighting Butcher, Annie, MM, and Kimiko, with Homelander reluctantly fighting Queen Maeve.
-When they attempt to use Novichok improvised by Frenchie to knock out Soldier Boy, he attempts to release an energy blast in retaliation.
-Before he can kill the Boys, a grievously-injured Maeve pushes him out of the window to save them, losing her own powers when he discharges mid-air and forced her to go into hiding.
-Soldier Boy is thereafter detained on Mallory's orders, with his statue in front of Seven Tower being toppled by supporters of both Homelander and Stormfront after Vought's news media wing reported that Soldier Boy's attack was motivated by Russian indoctrination.
+However, after Ryan lasers Soldier Boy to stop him from attacking Homelander and Soldier Boy makes the mistake of striking Ryan in retaliation, he ends up fighting Butcher, Annie, MM, and Kimiko with Homelander reluctantly fighting Queen Maeve.
+When they attempt to use a batch of novichok improvised by Frenchie to knock out Soldier Boy, he attempts to release an energy blast in retaliation.
+Before he can kill the Boys, a grievously-injured Maeve pushes him out of the window to save them, losing her own powers when he discharges mid-air.
+In the aftermath, Soldier Boy is detained in cryostasis on Mallory's orders, while his statue in front of Seven Tower is toppled by supporters of both Homelander and Stormfront after Vought's news media wing report that Soldier Boy's attack was motivated by Russian indoctrination.

+In the season 4 finale when Speaker of the House Steven Calhoun assumes the office of President of the United States on behalf of Homelander, he discovers Soldier Boy is alive in a stasis pod and immediately brings Homelander to his location.
+Homelander overlooks his pod with a sad expression.

+Gen V (2023–present)

+Ackles reprised his role as Soldier Boy in a "cameo" in the episode "Jumanji" of the 2023 spin-off series Gen V. While trapped inside Cate Dunlap's (Maddie Phillips) mind, the main group encounters Soldier Boy, who exists as an imaginary friend in Cate's mind, known simply as "Soldier Boyfriend".
+Soldier Boyfriend introduces himself and his relationship with Cate before explaining what is occurring in Cate's mind, such as the lightning being blood vessels bursting.
+Soldier Boyfriend warns them to find a way to escape before her mind collapses and they all enter a vegetative state, intending to tell them of the method himself before he is zapped by electricity from Cate's mind.